Which Two White Paint Colors Go Together?

 ALL of these white surfaces are White Dove

 Before we dive in, did you know that there are 5 DIFFERENT TYPES OF WHITE?
 That’s right, five.
-Not all go well together, so when partnering up whites with each other, here are some tips and guidelines…
+And not all pair well together, so when making a color palette with two different whites, here are some tips and guidelines…

-• For a noticeable difference between your shades of white, aim for approximately 3+ LRV points between the two.
-Any less, and I wouldn’t bother.
+• For a more noticeable difference between your shades of white, aim for approximately 3+ LRV points between the two.
+Any less, and I wouldn’t bother (although you can).
 If you don’t know what LRV is, get ready to have your brain explode with excitement and awe after reading this.

 • Pay attention to undertones.
-In particular, don’t partner a cool white with a warm white.
+In particular, don’t pair a cool white with a warm white.

-• TRUE whites are the most versatile – especially Benjamin Moore Chantilly Lace, although Sherwin Williams Extra White does the job here and there, as does High Reflective White.
+• TRUE whites are the most versatile – especially Benjamin Moore Chantilly Lace, although Sherwin Williams Extra White does the job here and there, as does White Snow.

 And most importantly…